Imitation is the sincerest form of flattery that mediocrity can pay to greatness. - Oscar Wilde

 A few years ago, when I first began sharing my successes selling Fine Art Nature Photography online, I started to see others trying to emulate the language, style and overall representation of my website and my work.
 What started innocently enough, quickly became a problem, as I began finding fellow artists who were blatantly copying entire pages of my content, word for word in many cases, for their own personal websites.

 My product descriptions, design elements, navigation menus and even my bio seemed to be like blood in the water to a school of hungry piranha.
 I did my best not to let it get to me, simply reaching out to the worst offenders and asking them not to plagiarize my hard work.
 As the frequency and boldness of the copying increased it became harder for me to simply laugh it off.
-There is even an artist living in Moscow who copied all the visual elements of my website and then placed a phone call to a gallery that sells my work, asking them for my marketing secrets.
-This same artist calls himself "the supreme master" on his website.
-Apparently he should have stuck to the plagiarism.

 The simple truth is that I have spent countless days of my life writing, rewriting and fine tuning my voice, my brand and the presentation of my work to my collectors around the world.
 It is a full time job in and of itself.
 On some days, it does bother me.
 On others, at a minimum, it affords me a greater insight into how creative writers must feel, as well as innovators, who work their fingers to the bone, only to have that work reverse engineered and sold by a company overseas while they sit back and watch.